PLEASE SHARE ELECTRONICALLY ♻ DO

 great grandchildren will be fighting for their lives, wondering why we didn’t

-do more to reverse the current warming trend...even if it was entirely caused
+do more to reverse the current global warming trend.
+Global warming has been

-of four out of the five mass extinctions that have taken place on earth.[5]
+the cause of four out of the five mass extinctions that have taken place on

 ▶ STUDY IN DEPTH: Biodiversity and Climate Change: Transforming the Biosphere (2019